NEMO Roamer Review

 Ease of Use

+With an R-value of six, the Roamer is plenty warm for year-round camping.
+We tested it on a night that dropped into the low 20s and had zero complaints in the warmth department.
 More air in a mattress typically means less insulation.
 However, there is plenty of foam in the Roamer to maintain a cozy temperature.

-The toggles on the Roamer serve two purposes: they help hold the shape while rolling it up for storage, but they can also be used to attach two Roamers together to make a queen-sized mattress.
+We tested the XL Wide version of the Roamer, and at 30 by 78 inches, it is a very large and plush mattress.
+Depending on the size of your tent, fitting two of them in a two-person tent might be impossible.
+However, Nemo makes a Double version that is 52 inches wide, which would make a very plush mattress for two.
+The toggles on the Roamer serve two purposes: they help hold the shape while rolling it up for storage, but they can also be used to attach two (or more!)
+Roamers together to make a queen-sized mattress.
 This small feature actually makes the Roamer more versatile.
 If you like snuggling with your camping buddy, you know that pad gap is a bummer, but double-width foam mattresses are typically awkward and massive to store.

 This smaller size means you can fit twice as many of these in the car, and they won't take up nearly as much space in your gear closet.
 Assuming your tent is large enough to handle them inflated, you can actually imagine a set of these for the family in the hatchback.